QKing-Official/LightPack/README.md

 ```

-Users can now install your package using install .
+Users can now install your package using install.
+When community packages are added i will update you all with how to use it!

 Contributing
 Feel free to contribute new packages or improve existing ones.
 Fork the repo, make your changes, and submit a pull request.